HaniAmmar/Qentem-Engine/Documentation/Template.md

 {if case="..." true="..." false="..."}
 ```

 Inline condition.
 [ALE](https://github.com/HaniAmmar/Qentem-Engine/blob/master/Documentation/ALE.md) takes the `case` value to evaluate it, and if the returned value is a positive number, it will print the value inside `true`.
-Otherwise, `false''s value is used.
+Otherwise, `false`'s value is used.

 ```txt
 {if case="1" true="one" false="not one"} // Fine.